Skip to main content

 3. Principles

-3.1 UTS supports and encourages the development of its staff.
-UTS supports an environment of lifelong learning.
+3.1 UTS supports and encourages the development of its staff and an environment of lifelong learning in support of the UTS 2030 strategy.

 4. Policy statements

-4.2 Eligible staff are not required to pay the student union service fee as UTS pays for all such staff to be members of the union.
+4.2 Eligible staff are not required to pay the student union service fee.
+UTS pays for all eligible staff to be members of the union.
 Staff are liable for all other fees.

-4.3 As part of UTS's strategy to develop and enhance its academic research profile, staff whose positions contribute directly to a faculty or centre's academic research will be supported to develop their research skills through the completion of relevant higher degrees by research.
+4.3 As part of UTS's aim to develop and enhance its academic research profile, staff whose positions contribute directly to a faculty’s or centre's academic research will be supported to develop their research skills through the completion of relevant graduate research courses.

 4.4 These staff will occupy UTS-sponsored research degree places rather than government-funded HECS exempt places.
 Such places will attract a 40 per cent discount on fees as part of the program of research degree merit scholarships.
 UTS will sponsor the remaining 60 per cent of fees for eligible staff who must demonstrate their direct contribution to the university's academic research profile and, in the case of staff on fixed-term contracts, their capacity to continue to contribute.

 4.5 Staff will be eligible for sponsorship only for the maximum period of candidature for the degree they are undertaking.
 Continued sponsorship after this period will be at UTS’s discretion.
-Staff undertaking higher degrees by research who are not eligible for this level of support may still apply for the financial assistance (up to $2000 per academic year) which is available to other staff.
+Staff undertaking graduate research who are not eligible for this level of support may still apply for the financial assistance (up to $2000 per academic year) which is available to other staff.

 Leave without pay and exchange/secondment absence